-- Identity Data may include your first name, last name, username, and gender.
+- Identity Data may include your first name, last name and username.

-- Contact Data may include your billing address, delivery address, email address and/or telephone numbers.
+- Contact Data may include your billing address, delivery address, email address and/or telephone number.

 - Transaction Data may include details about payments between us and other details of purchases made by you.